BOAC Flight 777: Previous attacks on the same aircraft

 The aircraft flying the Lisbon–Whitchurch route were left unmolested after the beginning of the war.
 Both Allied and Axis powers respected the neutrality of countries such as Portugal, Sweden, and Switzerland and refrained from attacking flights into and out of those nations.
 The war over the Bay of Biscay, which is north of Spain and off the west coast of France, began to heat up in 1942.

 In 1941 the Germans created Fliegerführer Atlantik (Flying Command Atlantic) at Merignac near Bordeaux and Lorient to attack Allied shipping.
 In 1943, fighting over the area intensified and the RAF and Luftwaffe saw increased losses.
 This meant increased danger for BOAC aircraft flying between Lisbon and Whitchurch.

-On 15 November 1942 G-AGBB Ibis was attacked by a single Messerschmitt Bf 110 fighter, but was able to limp on to Lisbon where repairs were carried out; damage sustained included the port wing, engine nacelle, and fuselage..
+On 15 November 1942, G-AGBB Ibis was attacked by a single Messerschmitt Bf 110 fighter, but was able to limp on to Lisbon, where repairs were carried out; damage sustained included the port wing, engine nacelle, and fuselage.

-On 19 April 1943, the aircraft was attacked at 46N 9W by six Bf 110 fighters.
+On 19 April 1943, the same aircraft was attacked at 46°N 9°W by six Bf 110 fighters.
 Captain Koene Dirk Parmentier evaded the attackers by dropping to 50 ft above the ocean and then climbing steeply into the clouds.
 The Ibis again sustained damage to the port aileron, shrapnel to the fuselage, and a punctured fuel tank.
 A new wingtip was flown to Lisbon to complete repairs.
 Despite these attacks, KLM and BOAC continued to fly the Lisbon–Whitchurch route.

 Although there were three other aircraft – two KLM DC-3s and one KLM DC-2 – in use by BOAC on the same route, G-AGBB Ibis was the only one attacked three times.